 Professor Cheng Jung-Ho, left General Electric to teach at National Taiwan University’s Department of Mechanical Engineering.
-Worried that science education in Taiwan prefers theory and paperwork to practice and technique, Cheng devises a series of courses to train students to realize their ideas an...(Read more)
+Worried that science education in Taiwan prefers theory and paperwork to practice and technique, Cheng devises a series of courses to train students to realize their id...(Read more)

 Professor Cheng Jung-Ho, left General Electric to teach at National Taiwan University’s Department of Mechanical Engineering.
 Worried that science education in Taiwan prefers theory and paperwork to practice and technique, Cheng devises a series of courses to train students to realize their ideas and fulfill their dreams.
 This film records the process of one particularly fantastic project: Cheng leads a group of students to make a “solar vehicle,” starting with nothing but ideas and dreams.
 Later, they even participate in the “World Solar Challenge” (WSC) in Australia, driving across the continent, overtaking rivals from the US and Japan, and in the end gloriously taking fifth place.